 I do not live in Qatar, will I still be interviewed?

 The Admissions Office of Georgetown University in Qatar will make every effort to schedule interviews for all qualified applicants.
 We generally conduct interviews for international applicants via Skype or over the phone.
 In some cases, applicants will elect to travel to Qatar for their interview.

 I am currently a student at another university.
 Can I transfer to GU-Q?

-Georgetown University in Qatar accepts and reviews applications from transfer students during two application windows: fall and spring.
-Fall applicants are held to the February 1 application deadline (standard fall application) as first time, first-year students and also are required to submit SAT/ACT* and Duolingo/TOEFL/IELTS scores, as necessary.
-Transfer applicants, who meet the eligibility requirements, may apply for spring admission.
-Spring transfer application deadline is November 1.
-Please visit this page to learn more about spring transfer applications requirements.
+Georgetown University in Qatar accepts and reviews applications from transfer students during one application window in the fall.
+Transfer applicants are held to the February 1 application deadline (standard fall application) as first time, first-year students and also are required to submit test scores as necessary.
+Please note that the spring transfer admissions cycle has been canceled indefinitely.

 I’m a transfer applicant and need to know whether I will receive credit for courses I completed at my former university.

-The GU-Q Office of Academic Affairs is responsible for reviewing transfer and advanced credit for all admitted students.
-The Office of Admissions will forward transcripts for admitted students to Academic Affairs after admissions decisions have been released.
+The GU-Q Office of Curricular and Academic Advising is responsible for reviewing transfer and advanced credit for all admitted students.
+The Office of Admissions will forward transcripts for admitted students to the Office of Curricular and Academic Advising after admissions decisions have been released.
 Admitted students may request a review of courses for transfer credit before the enrollment deadline.
 A complete course syllabus, in addition to the transcript, will be required.
-Academic Affairs will review the transcript and syllabus to determine course equivalency, if any.
+The Office of Curricular and Academic Advising will review the transcript and syllabus to determine course equivalency, if any.
 These may include any or all of the following:

 - Core courses (such as English, history, economics, etc.);